 We know the cost is top of mind when you’re thinking about hiring a lawyer.
 In fact, more than half of our survey respondents said they would be reluctant to hire a lawyer because “they charge too much money.”

 The thing is, no one should go without the medical care they need, be forced into bankruptcy by an accident, or give up life as they knew it because they can’t afford a lawyer to fight for them.
-That’s the reason Console and Associates makes every client our No Fee Promise.
+That’s the reason the law firm of Console and Associates makes every client our No Fee Promise.

 In a nutshell, this means you can get trusted legal representation without paying so much as a dollar out of pocket.
 Our New Jersey car accident lawyers handle every aspect of your claim and advance all costs, and you pay nothing right now.
 And if we don’t end up winning money for you, you won’t owe us anything – ever.